-Here you can enter the minimum and maximum ball thrust.
+Here you can enter the minimum and maximum drawbar load.
 You can do this by moving the slider.
 During calibration, these values are requested

 - Increased accuracy

-If you switch on the increased accuracy, you will be asked for the position of the nose wheel every time you open the E-Load module.
+If you turn on increased accuracy, you will be asked about the position of the nose wheel every time you open the E-Load module.

 Here you can adjust the different lengths entered during the calibration process.